Melodie15/fatimrobbins.budgettrackers.github.io/README.md

 > AS AN avid traveller
-  I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+  I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling.

 ---